-All dependent tasks that stem immediately after it will take the first task’s EF as their ES, and add their duration to it to calculate their EF.
+All dependent tasks that follow immediately after it will take the first task’s EF as their ES, and add their duration to it to calculate their EF.

 Late finish time denotes the latest point at which you can complete an activity without it prolonging the overall project timeline.

-To calculate the LF of tasks that aren’t on the Critical Path, you have to start with the project completion node and work your way backwards.
-The LF of a node is equal to the LS (Late start time) of its subsequent dependent node.
+To calculate the LF of tasks that aren’t on the critical path, you have to start with the project completion node and work your way backward.
+The LF of a node is equal to the LS (late start time) of its subsequent dependent node.

-This is another equation that looks way more complicated in isolation, so let’s uncomplicate it using the previous tea-making example.
+This is another equation that looks way more complicated in isolation, so let’s simplify it using the previous tea-making example.

 The final activity (making the tea) has an LS of 5 minutes.
 This is the LF value of all activities that lead into it.
 So, both washing the cup and boiling the water have an LF value of 5 minutes.

 Late start time denotes the latest point at which you can start work on an activity without having it prolong the overall project timeline.